ganavijayaram/itemcatalog/README.md

 +----[SHA256]-----+
 ```

 You now have a public and private key that you can use to authenticate.
-The public key is called `udacity.pub` and the corresponding private key is called `udacity`.
+The public key is called `udacity_keys.pub` and the corresponding private key is called `udacity_keys`.
 The key pair is stored inside the `~/.ssh/` directory.

 ### 2. Setting Up a DigitalOcean Droplet